 - We had no snacking or munching anywhere close to dinner.
 In fact, we might have even missed afternoon snack entirely that day, which was brilliant.
 Hungry children eat more vegetables.

 - I served the soup first, before the rest of the meal even showed up on the table.

-- I made it fun with buttery faces and worked VERY hard to serve it in a relaxed manner (even after I realized I had made a huge mistake).
+- I made it fun with buttery faces and worked VERY hard to serve it in a relaxed manner.
 The French believe food should be above all enjoyable, and that is the overriding tone of every meal, which are also slow and relaxed.
 Let’s just say “slow and relaxed” doesn’t exactly describe the pace or tone of a normal meal at the Kimballs (we actually do eat slowly, much to my husband’s chagrin, but the part about “getting everyone served up” is always super hectic).

 - 2 Tbs. olive oil or butter